InFact-coop/LWC/usertesting.md

 > ..
 >
 ---
 __*Task 2*__: Imagine you have been referred to LWC's services from a friend.
-She said that you could really benefit from their employment support service.
-Please use the app to learn more about the service and arrange for LWC to get in touch with you.
+She said that you could really benefit from some of their emotional wellbeing services.
+Please use the app to learn more about the services they offer and arrange for LWC to get in touch with you.

 _*(Note: If they ever go silent gently remind them to carry on thinking out loud!)*_